 Tracking and protecting our wild salmon

-Right now, there is very little information on the distribution of young salmon as they journey along our rivers and head out to sea.
+Right now, there is very little information of what happens to our young salmon as they journey around our coasts.
 This presents a number of problems when trying to safeguard this important species.
 If we do not know where they are going, for example, we cannot make informed decisions to minimise the impact from the dangers they face.

 A focused approach

 While it is not practical to track fish from every river on the west coast of Scotland (there are over 80 rivers with salmon in the Hebrides alone!)
 Marine Scotland has developed a model that predicts how fish will move out from the coast.
-The West Coast Tracking Project will be used to strengthen this model and guide its predictions.
-With this information, we will then be able to determine whether developments are in the right place or need to be relocated in order to protect wild salmon.
+The West Coast Tracking Project will be used to test and strengthen this model, and guide its predictions.
+With this information we will then be able to determine whether developments are in the right place, or if they need to be relocated in order to protect wild salmon.
 Examples of potential impacts include exposure to elevated sea lice levels or collision with a renewable energy installation, such as an underwater turbine.

 A collaborative effort

 Only by pulling together our research and resources can we secure a sustainable future for wild Atlantic salmon.
-The AST team is working in partnership with Marine Scotland, Fisheries Management Scotland, and the University of Glasgow to make this project happen.
+The AST team is working in partnership with Marine Scotland and Fisheries Management Scotland, to make this project happen.

-The West Coast Tracking Project will also not happen in isolation.
+The West Coast Tracking Project will not happen in isolation.
 There are other major initiatives currently taking place across the UK, such as SeaMonitor and COMPASS, as well as others run by Marine Scotland, NatureScot and the Zoological Society of London.
-Crucially, the tags and receivers across these projects are compatible with one another.
+Crucially, the tags and receivers across these projects are all compatible with one another.
 This means salmon will be detected on all of the arrays, which will lead to a far greater understanding of how these fish are moving out to sea.